Euronext Athens: History

 The Athens Stock Exchange started trading in 1876.
 Its day-to-day running has been assigned to Hellenic Exchanges – Athens Stock Exchange S.A., whose shares are listed on the exchange.
 Athens Stock Exchange changed into public entity in 1918.
 In 1995 ASE was transformed into public limited company with the only shareholder – Greek state.
 Greek state sold 39.67% of the shares in 1997, and 12% in 1998 through private placement.
 State shares were decreased to 47.7% in 1999.
 The derivatives market started trading in August 1999 after Athens Derivatives Exchange (ADEX) and the Athens Derivatives Exchange Clearing House started operations.
 In 2002 the Athens Stock Exchange and the Athens Derivatives Exchange merged to form the Athens Stock Exchange.

 The Athens stock exchange was closed on 27 June 2015 because of the Greek government-debt crisis.
 It reopened on 3 August 2015 and lost more than 16% in the day's trading with certain bank stocks plummeting 30%, the daily change limit.

 On 23 August 2023, the company formed EuroCTP as a joint venture with 13 other bourses, in an effort to provide a consolidated tape for the European Union, as part of the Capital Markets Union proposed by the European Commission.

 On 1 July 2025, Euronext announced that it submitted a takeover offer in order to acquire Athens Stock Exchange.
 Discussions focused on a potential all-share deal valued at approximately $470 million.
 On 19 November 2025, Euronext announced that its voluntary exchange offer for all ATHEX shares was successful, as it obtained a controlling stake of 74,3%, and therefore completed the acquisition of Athens Stock Exchange.
+On 20 April 2026, Euronext completed the rebranding of ATHEX to Euronext Athens.